pro0255/Text-Processing-using-Neural-Networks/README.md

 ## Description of creating datasets

-After what all books are downloaded from [GutenBerg Project](https://www.gutenberg.org/), then should be used gutenberg builder code, where is iterated whole repository of downloaded <i>.json</i> files.
+After what all books are downloaded from [Gutenberg Project](https://www.gutenberg.org/), then should be used gutenberg builder code, where is iterated whole repository of downloaded <i>.json</i> files.
 If author of current book is needed then text is segmented according to number of sentences.
 This segments represents one record in <i>.csv</i> file.

 With this kind of approach are generated all datasets for <b>Autorship Classification</b>.